-OXO Mum’s unsavory will dispute
+OXO Mum’s unsavoury will dispute

-Much loved actress Lynda Bellingham died from cancer at the age of 66 in October, 2014.
-But while the nation was united in grief, a bitter dispute erupted about her will.
+Much loved actress Lynda Bellingham died from cancer at the age of 66 in October 2014.
+But whilst the nation was united in grief, a bitter dispute erupted about her will.
 Lynda left everything to her third husband Michael Pattemore.
 However, there appears to be no love lost between her widower and two sons from her second marriage, Michael and Robbie.
-Both have mounted a legal challenge after claims that they were given just £750 each and evicted from the family home by text message.
+Both sons mounted a legal challenge after claims that they were given just £750 each and evicted from the family home by text message.
 They say that their Mum told them that she would leave all of her money to Pattemore but that the boys would be “looked after”.
 A frustrated Pattemore, who has since bought a £600 000 house and enjoyed round-the- world trips with his new partner Pam, told the national press that his new will may not include Michael and Robbie as beneficiaries.

 Pop Icon Prince did not make a will

 Pop superstar Prince passed away in April 2016 without making a will.
 As in England, an administrator has to be appointed to deal with the estate if the person died intestate.
 The size of the eccentric musician’s fortune is unclear but it’s sure to be a princely sum.
 As the 57 year old singer died without a spouse, children or surviving parents, his six siblings are entitled to an equal split.
 Potential claims by five half-siblings delayed settlement for over a year after a drawn-out family battle.